rhevorn/shape/docs/API.md

 - Explicit Schema fields use `shape.New` argument order.
 - Tagged Schema fields use Go declaration order.
 - Slices use ascending indexes; maps use deterministic sorted keys.
-- `NotEmpty` treats nil pointer/slice/map as empty.
+- `NotEmpty` rejects empty strings and nil/empty slices/maps.
+Pointers use `NotNull`.
 - `IfZero` cannot distinguish missing JSON, JSON null, and an explicit zero after decoding.
 - `IfNull` applies only to nilable values and preserves nil/empty distinction.
 - Context cancellation stops traversal and returns the context error.